 In this slide, a level set of the value function is shown.
 It corresponds to a value c^ of the payoff function.
 This level set is infinite in time.
 It has a narrow throat.
 After the throat, the level set enlarges with growing the backward time.

 The considered value c^ is the critical one: for less values of c, corresponding level sets are finite in time.
 With small decreasing of the parameter c, level set breaks near the throat.

 In the picture, the changing of t-section orientation can be seen: before the throat they are oriented horizontally, after the throat they become oriented vertically.
 Namely, these facts give difficulties to the solution of the considered differential game.
 In this situation, the numerical results show adequately the structure of level sets near the throat and correspond well to the analytical results only if very precise computations are used.
-Slide 7.

 This slide contains a zoomed view of the narrow throat.
 Contours of some t-sections are shown.
-Slides 8, 9.

-These two slides show the critical level set with close ones.
+This slide and the previous one show the critical level set with close ones.
 The slide 8 contains the critical level set (yellow transparent) and a set corresponding to a bit less value of the parameter c (red).
 The slide 9 demonstrates the critical level set (red) with a set corresponding to a bit greater value of the parameter c (yellow transparent).

+GENERALIZED L.S.PONTRYAGIN'S TEST EXAMPLE

+$x^{(k)} + a{k-1}x^{(k-1)} + \ldots + a_1\dot{x} + a_0x = u,$ u - the first player control v - the second player control

+$y^{(s)} + b{s-1}y^{(s-1)} + \ldots + b_1\dot{y} + b_0y = v,$

+$t\in [0,T], \quad x,y\in R^2, \quad u\in P, \quad v\in Q.$

+Payoff: (x(T), y(T)) = |x(T) - y(T)|

+The first player minimizes the payoff value, the second one maximizes it.

 In the theory of differential games, there is a well-known example "the boy and the crocodile".
 This game has also a narrow throat for critical tube.
 But t-sections are circular in the game "the boy and the crocodile".
 The J.Shinar's example is more complicated.

 The following question is very natural: how typical is the situation of presence of throats, and how many throats can a level set have?

-With this object in mind, the authors have turned to the class of differential games known in Russian literature on differential games as the "L.S.Pontryagin's generalized test example".
-Slide 10.
+With this object in mind, the authors have turned to the class of differential games known in Russian literature on differential games as the "L.S.
+Pontryagin's generalized test example".

-The slide shows the dynamics of the L.S.Pontryagin's generalized test example.
+The slide shows the dynamics of the L.S.
+Pontryagin's generalized test example.
 The case is considered when the objects move in a plane, that is the x and y are two-dimensional vectors.
 The terminal time of the game is fixed.
 The payoff function is defined as the geometrical distance between the objects at the terminal instant.
 The first player minimizes the payoff function, the second one maximizes it.
-Slide 11.